 Vision & Mission

-Chicano Studies was founded in 1970 and it is based at the Ãå±±ÂÖ¼é of Texas at El Paso.
-UTEP has 23,922 students, of which 76% are of Mexican origin, reflecting the ethnic composition of the U.S.-Mexico border region it serves.
+Chicano Studies was founded in 1970 and is based in the Department of Chicano Studies, Languages, and Linguistics at the Ãå±±ÂÖ¼é of Texas at El Paso.
+UTEP has 25,039 students, of which 84% are of Mexican origin, reflecting the ethnic composition of the U.S.-Mexico border region it serves.
 In addition, UTEP has one of the largest enrollments of Mexican nationals and a strong nexus with Mexican institutions of higher education.
-UTEP aspires to become a tier-one Ãå±±ÂÖ¼é with a 21st Century demographic profile.
+UTEP is a tier-one Ãå±±ÂÖ¼é with a 21st Century demographic profile.

-Chicano Studies is an instructional and research program dedicated to the study of the Mexican origin population in the United States, its antecedents and salient contemporary socioeconomic issues.
-Chicano Studies offers an undergraduate academic major and four academic minors.
+The Chicano Studies program is an instructional and research program dedicated to the study of the Mexican origin population in the United States, its antecedents and salient contemporary socioeconomic issues.
+Chicano Studies offers an undergraduate academic major, both face-to-face and 100% online and four academic minors.
 An additional field of study in Chicano Studies is available under the Bachelor of Multidisciplinary Studies degree.

 Chicano Studies offers a comprehensive cultural dissemination program to the El Paso community and student body.
-Regional cultural production is conveyed through the annual Hispanic Heritage Celebration in the fall and the César Chávez Celebration in the spring and various publication outlets, such as an Occasional Papers Series.
+Regional cultural production is conveyed through the annual Hispanic Heritage Celebration in the fall and the César Chávez Celebration in the spring and various other events and publication outlets.
 Faculty, students and community members participate in a wide range of research, fellowship, internship and community service initiatives, as well as international academic exchange and research programs.